mihirphalke1/basic-python-projects/README.md

-# basic-python-projects
+# Description of each program!

-This collection features a variety of Python projects that I've created while learning from Angela Yu's Python Course to sharpen my programming skills.
-Each project highlights different aspects of Python!
+This collection features a variety of Python programs that I've created while learning from Angela Yu's Python Course to sharpen my programming skills.
+Each program highlights different aspects of Python!

 Here is a brief desciption about each project: